How We’re Adapting Atlas Obscura Trips to COVID-19

 If at any point during a trip a traveler does not feel well or notices any sign of illness, our partners at Global Rescue are available to help.
-Our partnership with Global Rescue allows our guests to access remote assistance 24 hours a day, 7 days a week.
+Our partnership with Global Rescue allows eligible guests to access remote assistance 24 hours a day, 7 days a week.
 Global Rescue can advise on necessary steps and precautions and can help arrange in-person local care at vetted medical facilities.
-Please consult your pre-trip materials for more information.
+Please consult pre-trip materials for more information.
 Certain restrictions apply.

 What We Ask of Our Travelers